SuperPower 2: Economic sphere

 The economic sphere consists of all financial activity.
 From this sphere player can view (and control if the selected nation is the same as the player's) income and expenses as well as trade and taxes.
 Players can set national interest rates, income tax levels, tariffs, and spending levels in this sphere.
 Players can also nationalize or privatize portions of their economy.
 This is also where the "Autarky" bug does most damage because in the game trade is almost always the most income generating source and when the bug sets in, this well of wealth inevitably dries up when no other nations buy your goods.
-However, playing country with high levels of raw resources like South Africa with precious metals, seems to not fall victim to the bug as quickly as countries relying on services and agriculture.
+However, playing a country with high levels of raw resources like South Africa with precious metals, seems to not fall victim to the bug as quickly as countries relying on services and agriculture.
 Also, by invading nearby countries followed by annexation and high levels of taxes can also stave off autarky.
 At this point however, convincing the rest of the world not to invade is a bigger problem.